 Transactional and operational costs (T&O costs) include costs such as brokerage, clearing costs and stamp duty associated with trading to implement the Fund's investment strategy.
-Members incur no direct T&O costs when making contributions, withdrawals or switches (although there is a partial withdrawal fee).
+Members incur no direct T&O costs when making contributions, withdrawals or switches (although there is an activity fee for partial withdrawals).
 However, when the Trustee purchases or sells Fund assets, there are T&O costs incurred on the purchase or sale of the underlying assets.
 These T&O costs are deducted before the Fund's Crediting Rate is determined.
 Because these costs are taken into account before determining the Fund's Crediting Rate, Member Account balances are net of T&O costs.